-Spoiler: My overall top pick for the best anal lube goes to Pjur Analyse Me silicone-based lube.
+Spoiler: My overall top pick for the best lube for anal goes to Pjur Analyse Me silicone-based lube.
 Not only is it a great, long-lasting silicone lube that’s compatible with condoms and sex toys, but it also contains jojoba, a natural relaxant that helps to keep your skin flexible and slick.

 But wait – don’t go rushing off to buy it just yet; it’s not the right choice for everyone.
-The truth is, everyone has his/her own tastes when it comes to anal lube, and the best anal lube for you will depend on a lot of different factors.
+The truth is, everyone has his/her own tastes when it comes to anal lube, and the best lube for you will depend on a lot of different factors.

 Ready?
 Let’s get started!

 Click to Jump to Section